Japanese Language Subjects

 The Japanese Placement Test is mandatory for students* who want to take Japanese language subjects.
 The Japanese subject level from which students will begin their studies will be decided by their score on the Japanese Placement Test.
 All students who want to take Japanese language subjects must take the Japanese Placement Test held prior to the beginning of every semester (late March and mid-September).

-2020 Fall Semester Japanese Language Placement Test Schedule:
+2022 Spring Semester Japanese Language Placement Test Schedule:

 Required for: All Students who want to take Japanese subjects**

-Date: Mid-September *The details will be announced by email for the applicants of this test.
+*The details will be announced by email for the applicants of this test.